 Risks of Small-Cap and Mid-Cap Securities.
 Investing in the securities of small-cap and mid-cap companies generally involves substantially greater risk than investing in larger, more established companies.
 Although investing in securities of smaller companies offers potential above-average returns if the companies are successful, the risk exists that the companies will not succeed and the prices of the companies' shares could significantly decline in value.
-The earnings and prospects of smaller companies are generally more volatile than larger companies, and smaller companies may experience higher failure rates than do larger companies.
+The earnings and prospects of smaller companies may experience higher failure rates than do larger companies.
 The trading volume of securities of smaller companies is normally less than that of larger companies and, therefore, may disproportionately affect their market price, tending to make prices fall more in response to selling pressure than is the case with larger companies.
 Smaller companies may also have limited markets, product lines, or financial resources, and may lack management experience.